6 best Envoy alternatives & competitors

 What’s important to look for in an Envoy alternative today?

 The best Envoy alternatives go beyond visitor management and help support hybrid work with policy enforcement, resource bookings, and flexible check-in methods (QR, Wi-Fi, geofencing).
-Look for tools that offer integrations with your HR and calendar systems and strong privacy compliance such as ISO 27001 or GDPR support.
+Look for tools that offer integrations with your HR and calendar systems and strong privacy compliance including GDPR support.
 As workplace needs evolve, flexibility, data accuracy, and automation matter more than just check-in forms.

 Most competitors, including deskbird, offer onboarding support and calendar integrations that simplify the switch, often without disrupting your workflow.